 Besides the horrifying facts about the compressed organs, Crystal also worried about the external changes of the body – such as the stretching of the skin, often accompanied by very itchy skin.
 She is especially concerned about stretch marks, as she has a petite frame and not much skin to spare.
 In order to prepare and soothe the stretching skin on her growing belly, Crystal began to use the My Lilli Pilli SOOTHING Belly Oil, when she was around 20 weeks into her pregnancy.
 As soon as she used the oil, she felt an instant relief – the dry itchy skin disappeared.
 Prior to becoming pregnant, Crystal rarely used any skincare, so when she suddenly started her Belly Oil routine, she actually enjoyed doing a nice thing for herself and felt very special – a bit of a luxurious treatment.
 And as an extra bonus, her partner loved the subtle aroma of the Belly Oil that she had massaged into her skin before bed time.

-Later into her pregnancy (around 30 weeks) Crystal started using the thick nourishing CALMING Belly Milk on her growing belly and breasts every morning after shower.
+Later into her pregnancy (around 30 weeks) Crystal started using the thick nourishing CALMING Belly Lotion on her growing belly and breasts every morning after shower.
 When asked how she feels after applying the cream, she said “my skin is feeling silky, nicely hydrated and shiny – the belly is so soft and supple.
 And sometimes my partner thinks that my belly is too perfect for being this far in my pregnancy”.

 And she still doesn’t have a single stretchmark!